constituentvoice/ImageResolverPython/docs/README.txt

 Returns the url if the extention matches a possible image

-ImgurPageResolver() METHODS
+PluginResolver() METHODS
 ---------------------------

 **resolve** *(string url)*

-Returns an Imgur image url if `url` matches the pattern of an Imgur page
+Returns an Imgur image url if `url` matches the pattern of a plugin

 WebpageResolver() METHODS
 -------------------------